nicovbiljon2/complete-javascript-course/05-Guess-My-Number/starter/README.md

 Added JS to change the CSS style.
 If the user guess correctly the background color will change to green and the guess my number width will increase.

 For the challenge #1 i got some sections correct, some of my solutions did not work or finding the correct solution.
 Will keep on practising until I get ti right.

+Learned about the ternary operator and how to use refactoring tp update and remove duplicated (DRY) code.